What is kamut?

 Yes.
 It contains higher levels of micronutrients and macronutrients, including 40% more protein, than standard wheat.
 It’s packed with iron, selenium, and zinc—three important nutrients that your baby needs for growth, healthy digestion, and cognitive and hormonal development.
 KAMUT also has ample magnesium, B-vitamins, and copper, which helps your baby’s body absorb iron, a critical mineral that’s often deficient in babies.

-Is kamut a choking hazard for babies?
+Is kamut a common choking hazard for babies?

 No. Wheat is not a common choking hazard, though products made from wheat can be.
 Watch closely as your baby eats to minimize the risk of choking.